lossycrypt/FactorioModDevTools/README.md

 <center x> <center y> Desired center point of the shifted frame.
 (0-indexed)

 Remember that the real center of an even-numbered width/height frame is _between_ two rows of pixels.
 I.e. the center of a 64x64 frame is 31.5/31.5 .
-So Usually the center point you want will be half a pixel less (-0.5) than what your program shows you.
+So usually the center point you want, will be half a pixel less (-0.5) than what your program shows you.

 Output: The required shift and approximate collision and selection boxes, preformatted